 Keeping Broccoli Safe from Pests

-So you have hardened off your transplants and planted them in nice fertile soil, spacing the plants 18 inches apart to facilitate nice big heads, but now you see evidence of cabbageworms.
-Many insects like to dine on broccoli, and keeping broccoli safe from these pests is no joke.
+So, you have hardened off your transplants and planted them in nice fertile soil, spacing the plants 18 inches (45.5 cm.) apart to facilitate nice big heads, but now you see evidence of cabbageworms.
+Many insects like to dine on broccoli and keeping broccoli safe from these pests is no joke.
 Even birds get in on the feast by eating the cabbageworms.
 One way to protect the broccoli seedlings is to lay netting over supports, covering the plants.
 Of course, this keeps the birds out too, which isn’t a necessity.

 Row covers will also aid in protecting broccoli plants from the cabbageworms.
-But if neither of these works or isn’t feasible because the plants have gotten too large, an application of spinosad, a biological pesticide, should do the trick.
+If neither of these work or isn’t feasible because the plants have gotten too large, an application of spinosad, a biological pesticide, should do the trick.
 Another option is to use Bacillus thuringiensis, an organic insecticide.

 Flea beetles are tiny pests that are equally opportunity marauders.
 They can decimate a broccoli crop if they invade, especially during a steady warm period.
 Using organic fertilizers helps to deter them.
 You can also use trap cropping.
 This means planting vegetables that draw the attention of a pest.
 Basically, you sacrifice the trap crop, but save the broccoli!

-Try planting Chinese daikon or other radishvarieties at 6- to 12-inch spacings amongst the broccoli plants.
+Try planting Chinese daikon or other radish varieties at 6- to 12-inch (15-30.5 cm.) spacings amongst the broccoli plants.
 Giant mustard may also work.
-The trap is a bit of a gamble and the beetles may not be deterred.
+The trap is a bit of a gamble, and the beetles may not be deterred.
 Also, if the trap works, you may have to reseed the trap crop, a small price to pay for saving the broccoli.